idnow/de.idnow.ios/README.md

 ### Settings

-Before initializing the identification process at least a `transactionToken` and a `companyID` have to be set in the `IDnowSettings`.
+Before initializing the identification process a `transactionToken` and a `companyID` must be set in the `IDnowSettings`.
 Below is an example of setting a field in the `IDnowSettings`

 #### Swift